Create Music. Create Hope.

 – Each week, volunteers will be needed to set up for rehearsals, to man the check-in tables with thermometers and hand sanitizer, and to help clean up afterward.

-– For maximum safety and audience spacing, our fall concert is being planned outdoors.
-November 1 is our current fall concert date.
+– For maximum safety and audience spacing, our spring concert is being planned outdoors.
+April 25 is our concert date.

 – Seriously, the outdoor concert will be cool.
 It opens up fun new possibilities.
-We will light up downtown Wichita Falls!
+We will light up Burkburnett!

 – Understanding that many families are facing financial hardships, scholarships are available.
 You will NOT be turned away for inability to pay the fees.